-City Council Sponsored: Proposed Regulations for New Gas Stations
+City Council Sponsored: Regulations for New Gas Stations

-Denver City Councilmembers Diana Romero-Campbell (District 4), Amanda Sawyer (District 5), and Paul Kashmann (District 6) are proposing new zoning regulations that would prioritize the implementation of Denver’s adopted plans and policies for walkable, mixed-use, sustainable development with affordable housing on and near transit corridors by significantly limiting where new gas stations can be established.
+On February 19, 2025, the Denver City Council adopted new regulations sponsored by Council members Diana Romero-Campbell (District 4), Amanda Sawyer (District 5), and Paul Kashmann (District 6) to prioritize the implementation of Denver’s adopted plans and policies for walkable, mixed-use, sustainable development with affordable housing on and near transit corridors by significantly limiting where new gas stations can be established.

 Watch the Planning Board meeting (starts at 47:18)